JakeGwynn/Technical-Documentation/Azure Automation - Runbook Migration.md

 Connect-PnPOnline -Url $SiteUrl -ClientId $SpoCred.UserName -ClientSecret $SpoCred.GetNetworkCredential().Password

 ### Certificates
 Like Credentials, the "Certificates" section can be used to upload certificates that can be used to authenticate to resources that require certificate authentication.
+The certificate thumbprint can be referenced within the script directly as though the certificate was stored in a local certificate store on a Windows server.

+#### Example:

-Connect-ExchangeOnline -CertificateThumbPrint "012THISISADEMOTHUMBPRINT" -AppID "36ee4c6c-0812-40a2-b820-b22ebd02bce3" -Organization "contosoelectronics.onmicrosoft.com"
+Connect-ExchangeOnline -CertificateThumbPrint "5F5420CE49C87C4073E519825E97F73536604AA5" -AppID "36ee4c6c-0812-40a2-b820-b22ebd11cce3" -Organization "contosoelectronics.onmicrosoft.com"

 ### Managed Identity

 ### Azure Resources

 ### Other M365 Resources

-## Hybrid Worker

 ## Modules